ahstat/ahstat.github.io/_posts/2018-04-11-RNN-Keras-understanding-computations.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 This tutorial highlights structure of common RNN algorithms by following and understanding computations carried out by each model.
-It is intended for anyone without prior understanding of RNN.
+It is intended for anyone knowing the general deep learning workflow, but without prior understanding of RNN.
-If you really never heard about RNN, you *need* to [read this post of Christopher Olah](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) first.
+If you really never heard about RNN, you need to [read this post of Christopher Olah](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) first.

-The present post focuses on understanding step by step computations in each model, without paying attention to train something useful.
+The present post focuses on understanding computations in each model step by step, without paying attention to train something useful.
-It is illustrated with [Keras](https://keras.io/) codes and divided in five parts:
+It is illustrated with [Keras](https://keras.io/) codes and divided into five parts:

 - TimeDistributed component,
 - Simple RNN,